-In order to change your LLC name in New York, you must file a Certificate of Amendment with the New York Division of Corporations.
+In order to change the name of your New York LLC, you must file a Certificate of Amendment with the New York Division of Corporations.

 There are 3 different Certificate of Amendment forms for New York LLCs though, so you must first determine which form to use.